octo-technology/OpenTezos/docs/ligo/unit-testing.md

 ## Unit Testing

-Just like any other programming language, writingLIGOcode (to be compiled into Michelson) is not the only task of a developer;
+Just like any other programming language, writing LIGO code (to be compiled into Michelson) is not the only task of a developer;
 writing the tests is as important as writing the code.

 Writing a test may take extra time, but some great benefits usually reward this effort: